 A partnership is arguably the simplest form of business ownership that you can establish as an entrepreneur.
 With the promise of additional support in critical areas like management and funding, partnerships have several distinct advantages over solo ventures.

 However, if it isn't managed with proper care and due planning, a partnership can quickly descend into a nightmare.
 It's essential to fully understand the structural and legal implications of a joint venture before you commit to such a journey, while it's also important that you know what is involved in the process overall.

-Therefore, to help you out, we've compiled a handy guide on how to start a business partnership, as well as the key benefits and drawbacks to this popular approach.
+To help you out, we've compiled a handy guide on how to start a business partnership, as well as the key benefits and drawbacks to this popular approach.

 In business, it is vital to possess a long-term vision when starting a new venture, and two factors above all others are of paramount importance in the long-term consideration of a partnership – liability and taxes.

 Unfortunately, both are unavoidable; you can, however, reduce the burden they inflict on you and your partners with proper planning.
 This is where the structure and legal status of your partnership become important.
 Some partnership types can potentially minimise your tax burden, as well as the liability carried by each partner in the venture.

 2. Define Each Partner's Role

 Finding suitable partners is, of course, the first step in any partnership venture; structural considerations follow immediately after that.
 Once you have zeroed in on one or more ideal candidates, it is crucial to consider some of the following details.